dentearl/StatSigMA-w/README.md

     This package has two major programs: SigMA and combine.
 We also provide a supplementary program, getSpeciesName.
 The function and usage of these programs are described in doc/execute.txt.

 II.
 How to install

     Information about installing the programs is listed in doc/install.txt.

 III.
 Command lines and outputs

     Detailed help on function, usage, command line and output for each program are described in doc/execute.txt.

+Assumptions on input alignments:
+* The reference species must be present in every block.
+* There may be no duplicate species in any block.
+A species may be present only once per block.
+* The blocks must be ordered such that there is a monotonic increase in position relative to the reference sequence.

 IV.
 More about parameter setting